momuno/azure-sdk-for-c/sdk/samples/iot/README.md

     <details><summary><b>Telemetry:</b></summary>
     <p>

-    The sample will automatically send CBOR formatted messages after each received message or after a message timeout.
+    The sample will automatically send CBOR formatted messages after each attempt to receive a C2D or desired property message.
 The SDK-defined content type system property name `$.ct` and the application-defined value `application/cbor` will appear as a URL-encoded key-value pair appended to the topic: `%24.ct=application%2Fcbor`.
-This value must be agreed upon between the device and* service side applications to use the content type system property for Telemetry messaging.
+This value must be agreed upon between the device and service side applications to use the content type system property for Telemetry messaging.

     </p>
     </details>